Lost in Translation – Review & Analysis

 “I just feel so alone, even when I’m surrounded by other people.”

 But context is the sharp gust of reality ready to blow away this pink glazed dream.
 Bob is married with children, Charlotte is also married to another man and thirty years younger.
-The looming end of their impending separation accelerates the speed of their relationship.
-Time is a merciless master, despite how perfect this pairing is, the audience and the characters know that it’s just an impossibility.
-Charlotte has her path she must walk and so does Bob, yet for a brief, but powerful moment, their paths crossed.
-And this is why this film is such an understated masterpiece, it doesn’t pretend that Charlotte and Bob solved all their problems by meeting each other, rarely does that happen.
-I wouldn’t be surprised if Charlotte ended up dying from a drug overdose in five years, nor would I be surprised if she changes her mindset and for the first time opens up to her boyfriend.
-The same goes for Bob, maybe he divorces his wife and turns to alcoholism to drown out his pain or maybe he returns home and holds her longingly; knowing that their relationship was once just like his and Charlotte’s.
+The looming end of their impending separation accelerates the urgency of their unexpected friendship.
+Time is merciless, despite how perfect this pairing is, the audience and the characters know that it’s impossible.
+Charlotte has her path she must walk and so does Bob, yet for a brief, but powerful moment, their lives do cross.
+And this is why this film is such an understated masterpiece, it doesn’t pretend that Charlotte and Bob have solved all their problems by meeting each other, rarely does that happen in reality.
+I wouldn’t be surprised if Charlotte ended up dying from a drug overdose in five years, nor would I be surprised if she changes her mindset and allows her husband to share in her sadness.
+The same goes for Bob, maybe he divorces his wife and turns to alcoholism or maybe he returns home and holds her longingly; knowing that their relationship was once just like his and Charlotte’s.

 That’s the beauty of this film, I don’t need answers.
-I am comfortable knowing that amongst the laughs, hugs and haunting stares of love, the two taught each other that hope is possible.
-That genuine communication can result in a genuine connection.
+I am comfortable knowing that amongst the laughs, hugs and haunting stares of love, a genuine bond was forged in the most unexpected of locations.

 “I loved the moment near the end when Bob runs after Charlotte and says something in her ear, and we’re not allowed to hear it.